What are base layers?

 Bring vibrant style to your sleeveless baselayers thanks to the Castelli Women’s Pro Mesh top.
 Perfect for chilly to mild conditions thanks to its low insulation and high breathability, this colourful option features wisp-like weight that also efficiently wicks sweat away from the body.

 Forming an essential part of Craft’s 'Stay Cool' Superlight range, the Cool Mesh Base Layer gives you sweat-free performance that doesn’t break the bank.
 Its ergonomic fit allows complete freedom of movement in your torso, while the fabric is made from six channel material to keep you cooler than ever before.
 Even better, superb moisture wicking and an anti-odour finish ensure you feel every bit as fresh ten miles in as you did at the start.

 Winter cycling base layers

-What should you consider when you're buying a base layer for winter use?
+Important factors to consider when buying a base layer for winter use:

 - Material: you want a fabric that will provide warmth and insulation.

 - Fit: just like a summer base layer, a winter layer also needs to be close fitting; to ensure you're trapping a layer of insulating air between body and fabric.